- What is osteoporosis?

-While it is impossible to prevent a condition like osteoporosis with 100% certainty, you can lower the risk of getting the disease by taking steps in your lifestyle to keep your bones healthy:
+While it is impossible to prevent a condition like osteoporosis with 100 per cent certainty, you can lower the risk of getting the disease by taking steps in your lifestyle to keep your bones healthy:

-- Diet - a healthy, calcium-rich diet, and vitamin D supplementation
+- Diet - a healthy, calcium-rich diet of green vegetables, fruit, tofu and yoghurt, and vitamin D supplementation

-- Give up smoking and reduce alcohol intake.
+- Giving up smoking and reducing alcohol intake

 Most of the therapies available slow down the rate of bone loss and decrease fracture risk except for parathyroid hormone analogues which effectively stimulate bone formation.